Yannan23/driving-school-project/README.md

-# Driving School Website
+# NSW Safe Driving School Website

 ## Overview

-The Driving School Website is a responsive web application designed to showcase a driving school, provide information about courses, and allow users to send booking requests.
+This Website is a responsive web application designed to showcase NSW Safe Driving School, provide information about courses, and allow users to send booking requests.
 The website ensures a smooth and engaging user experience with a modern and intuitive interface.

 ## Features